Preparing squeezed, cat and GKP states with parity measurements: Point reflection based state generation

-The protocol we have introduced is not limited to the measurement-based preparation of squeezed states, but it can be adjusted for the preparation of other types of states.
-In this section, we illustrate methods for generating multi-component Schrodinger cat states and GKP states, which play a crucial role for error-protected quantum information encoding and quantum metrology.
+In this section, we show that the parity measurements more generally create point reflections in phase space.
+We illustrate this method by creating multi-component Schrodinger cat states and GKP states, which play a crucial role for error-protected quantum information encoding and quantum metrology.